Talk to your patients about research

 - Fear - There are different types of research,every study is different.
 For example, some studies test new treatments or therapies.
 Others may involve interviews or surveys.

 - Time - not all studies take up the same amount of time.
-For example some studies are only short, whilst others take longer.
+Some studies are only short, whilst others take longer.

 - Travel - not all studies involve travelling to a hospital or site.
 Some studies can be done at home.

 Maria Catton took part in the ALPHA trial, a study recruiting patients with severe hand eczema.
 In this short clip she encourages GP's to have a conversation that inspires confidence that it's worthwhile to take part in research.

 Eligibility and information

 The research team will tell any participants what the study involves before the participant agrees to take part.
 Participants can choose whether or not to take part in a study and can opt out at any time.

 Once you've found a study that's relevant, use the download button on the top right hand side to access a print-friendly version or you can email it to them directly from here.
 Look out for this symbol

 In the full study details, you can find information such as who to contact, the exclusion/inclusion criteria, where the study is taking place and specific dates.
 This will help decide whether they're suitable to take part.

 Anyone wishing to participate in research will need to know some important information before making an informed decision.
 Use these questions as a helpful start.